CurtisNewbie/MediaHoster/README.md

 ## Issues

 In previous version **Quarkus 1.2.1.Final**, under certain situations, the `java.lang.IllegalMonitorStateException` is thrown.
 This is a bug in Quarkus and has been fixed already in **Quarkus 1.3.0.Final**.
 However, in order to migrate to this latest version, the unit tests must be disabled.
-For unknown reasons, this version of Quarkus do not recoginised the test methods, though this may be caused by the new class loading architecture.
-The unit tests should be enabled as soon as I find a workaround or they fix it.
+For unknown reasons, this version does not recoginise/load the test methods, though this may be caused by the new class loading architecture.
+The unit tests will be enabled as soon as I find a workaround.

 ## Demo